gnujach/CakePHP-Kcaptcha-Plugin/README.md

 ## Requirements

 - PHP >= 4
-- CakePHP >= 1.3
+- CakePHP >= 2.0

 ## Installation

-In your plugins directory,
+In your Plugin directory,

-	git clone git://github.com/hiromi2424/CakePHP-Kcaptcha-Plugin.git kcaptcha
+	git clone git://github.com/stahoos/CakePHP-Kcaptcha-Plugin.git KCaptcha

 Or in current directory of your repository,

-	git submodule add git://github.com/hiromi2424/CakePHP-Kcaptcha-Plugin.git plugins/kcaptcha
+	git submodule add git://github.com/stahoos/CakePHP-Kcaptcha-Plugin.git Plugin/KCaptcha

-If you want to use your kcaptcha library(maybe for your config file), put the files into `vendors/kcaptcha`.
+If you want to use your kcaptcha library(maybe for your config file), put the files into `vendor/kcaptcha`. in folder `vendor/kcaptcha1` is old 1.2.6 version

 ## Usage